jared-hughes/svgToDesmos/README.md

 6. Click the <kbd>Choose File</kbd> button and select your SVG file
    - Warning: There is no confirmation!
 Make sure your graph is saved beforehand if you don't want to mess it up with a ton of parametrics.
    - There may be a bit of a delay with no visual indication.
 Just wait for it.
 7. The parametrics should now be inserted, each one to its own folder and hidden by default.
-You probably want to look through and see which ones to un-hide.
+You probably want to look through and see which ones to un-hide. (tip: zoom out).

+## Tips

+General tips:

+- The parametrics are designed to take values of `t` from 0 to 1 and return points.
+- Sometimes Desmos doesn't detect the fill properly.
+In most cases, setting the maximum value of `t` to something like 0.99999 would fix it.
+- Values of `t` less than 0 will return the first point, while values of `t` greater than 1 will return the last point of the parametric.
+- To access the individual coordinates of a parametric, you can use `p(t).x` or `p(t).y` in Desmos (assuming you assigned the parametric as `p(t) = {...}`).

+For SVG Fonts:

-   - Tip for SVG fonts: press Ctrl+F to search through the folders for the character names you want
+- Press Ctrl+F to search through the folders for the character names you want.
 - The points likely do not fit inside the viewport.
-Zoom out or multiply lengths by `1/2048` (or whatever `units-per-em` the `<font-face>` specifies) to get them in terms of `em`
+Zoom out or multiply lengths by `1/2048` (or whatever `units-per-em` the `<font-face>` specifies) to get them in terms of `em`.
 - If you're using these as a font, the attribute `horiz-adv-x` tells the amount by which to increase the `x` value for the next character.
-You can do this, for example, with `(652, 0) + p(t)` for `horiz-adv-x=652` and parametric `p(t)`
+You can do this, for example, with `(652, 0) + p(t)` for `horiz-adv-x=652` and parametric `p(t)`.
-     - The `horiz-adv-x` defaults to the value given in `<font-face>`
+  - The `horiz-adv-x` defaults to the value given in `<font-face>`.
-8. When using the parametrics, keep in mind:
-   - The parametrics are designed to take values of `t` from 0 to 1 and return points
-   - Values of `t` less than 0 will return the first point, while values of `t` greater than 1 will return the last point of the parametric
-   - To access the individual coordinates of a parametric, you can use `p(t).x` or `p(t).y` in Desmos (assuming you assigned the parametric as `p(t) = {...}`)

 ## Limitations